gsscoder/exprengine/README.md

-Expression Engine Library 1.0.2.9 Alfa.
+Expression Engine Library 1.0.2.11 Alfa.
 ===
 This project is a simple mathematical expression parser written in C#.
 It's the refactoring of an old project and uses an AST-evaluation algorithm.
 It was written primarily for fun and currently doesn't support user defined variables/functions; but it will in near future, along with other features.

 News:
 ---
+  - Parser performance improvement.
   - Added support for built-in variables (pi->Math.PI, e->Math.E).
   - Added more functions (abs,atan,tan,tanh,asin,sinh,acos,cosh).
   - Evaluation logic separated from Model.* types by means of visitor pattern;